arunbaby0/arunbaby.com/_dsa/0002-valid-parentheses.md

 - **Memory management** (call stack, activation records)
 - **Undo/redo systems** (editors, version control)

-The patterns you've learned here—using stacks for matching, validation, and tracking nested structures—will appear repeatedly in system design, algorithm implementation, and production code.
+The patterns you've learned here using stacks for matching, validation, and tracking nested structures will appear repeatedly in system design, algorithm implementation, and production code.

 Master the stack, and you've mastered a fundamental building block of computer science! 🚀